rnowotniak/qclib/README.md

 QCLIB: Quantum Computing library for Python

-qclib is a simple Python library which allows to run quantum computing simulations on an ordinary computer (the library provides a kind of virtual quantum computer).
+qclib is a simple Python library which allows to run quantum computing simulations[3,5,6] on an ordinary computer (the library provides a kind of virtual quantum computer).
 The computational complexity of such simulations run on a traditional computer obviously grows exponentially, and they can be used mainly for educational and demonstrative purposes in